pauldemercey/find-close-strings/README.md

 # Brute force
 Make a comparison on every possible pair and keep only those that differ by one character.
-That one is easy to understand, but the number of comparisons to do does not grow well. n being the number of strings, it grows by n!
+That one is easy to understand, but it does not grow well.

 # Distance
 String distance can be expressed by the Hamming distance: https://en.wikipedia.org/wiki/Hamming_distance